Croome Court: Dunstall Castle

 Dunstall Castle was constructed in 1766–1767, and resembles a ruined castle.
 It was designed by either Sanderson Miller, or Robert Adam as an eyecatcher, and it is located on Dunstall Common, Earls Croome.
 In 2009 the stonework was in bad condition, and essential repairs were under way.
 It is Grade II* listed.
 It was purchased by the National Trust in 2009, and restoration of it was funded by a grant from Natural England.

-It is cut off from the park as it is hidden by trees from within the park.
-The stones from the tops of the three towers have fallen off so that now about a metre is missing from the central tower.
-The right arch also had a wall at the bottom which has disappeared if compared with original pictures of the castle, however, some restoration has now taken place.

 RAF Defford

-During the Second World War, the top secret base of RAF Defford occupied part of the Croome Court estate.
+During the Second World War, the Ministry of Works requisitioned Croome Court and the surrounding parks for use as the top secret base of RAF Defford, which occupied part of the Croome Court estate.

 Croome collection

 The Croome collection is an archive that comprises records of the plans, deeds, correspondence and rentals relating to the Coventry family.
 It includes records of the Croome Court building, including its decoration and furnishing, and the creation and development of the surrounding parkland.
 In 2005 the collection was accepted in lieu of inheritance tax, and in 2006 the estate archives up until 1921 were rehomed at the Worcestershire Record Office, with later records remaining at the Croome Estate office.